caluckenbach/rsai/README.md

 ```

 > **Note**: The library automatically handles provider-specific requirements.
 For example, OpenAI requires root schemas to be objects, so non-object types like enums are transparently wrapped and unwrapped.

+## Known Issues

+Currently, the `tool_choice` parameter in the builder pattern is not functional due to an issue in the macro implementation.
+This will be fixed in a future release.

 ## License